GiulioFischietti/assignment2_marketplace_app/README.md

 - Open the project with your IDE and update the host (192.168.x.x) to "192.168.1.109" in order to execute correctly the queries to your local db
 - Run inside lib the following commands: flutter pub get, flutter run

+If you can't run the application take a look at the screenshots folder!

 ## Project Structure
 The Flutter project has the following structure:
 - repository: classes that perform http requests to the backend